 Choosing the best feed from all the Australian poultry feed brands comes down to your flock’s needs.

-- For convenience, reliability, and great value, Barastoc (like the Golden Yolk) is a fantastic, trusted choice.
+For convenience, reliability, and great value, Barastoc (like the Golden Yolk) is a fantastic, trusted choice that’s widely available.

-The bottom line is to choose a “complete layer feed” from a reputable Australian chicken feed manufacturer, check the label for 16-18% protein and at least 3.5% calcium, and follow the 90/10 rule.
+The bottom line is to choose a complete layer feed from a reputable Australian chicken feed manufacturer, check the label for 16 to 18 percent protein and at least 3.5 percent calcium, and follow the 90/10 rule.

-Most importantly, remember to provide clean water, insoluble grit, and oyster shell as separate “must-haves.”
-Your chickens will thank you with delicious, new eggs for years to come.
+Most importantly, remember to provide clean water, insoluble grit, and oyster shell as separate must-haves.
+Your chickens will thank you with delicious eggs for years to come.

 Disclaimer: This article provides educational information about poultry feed options.
-It is based on publicly available information and industry data.
+It is based on publicly available information and personal experience.
 Always consult qualified professionals or a veterinarian for specific health concerns regarding your poultry.
-We may earn a commission from links to retailers.

 Oladepo Babatunde is the founder of ChickenStarter.com.
 He is a backyard chicken keeper and educator who specializes in helping beginners raise healthy flocks, particularly in warm climates.
 His expertise comes from years of hands-on experience building coops, treating common chicken ailments, and solving flock management issues.
 His own happy hens are a testament to his methods, laying 25-30 eggs weekly.